 - Lightly sand for evenness of color with 220 grit sandpaper.
 If a second bleaching is desired, do it after you have left it overnight or several hours.

 4. Use distilled vinegar to neutralize the bleach if you use more than 1 application.

 Tip: During the first step, the tannins (color) lift to the surface.
 This took me by surprise because the table turned very dark.
 So don’t be alarmed if your furniture gets darker or takes on an orange hue while waiting for the second step.

 If you are happy with the finish without bleaching, you can skip it.
 However if you add a topcoat finish, it may alter the original hue.
 Keep that in mind when making the decision “to bleach or not to bleach?”

 Which Top Coat is Best to Use on Raw Wood?

-The million dollar question.
-I have traditionally been a big advocate of using a durable water-based polyeurethane on high traffic surfaces.
+The million-dollar question.
 Specifically surfaces with hot plates of food on them- like dining room tables.
-In fact, I have written several articles about the best topcoats for furniture here.
+In fact, I have written several articles about the best topcoats for painted furniture here.

-I recommend two types of wax for a project like this: cerusing wax or paste wax.
-I chose paste wax for my project because cerusing wax has a tendency to get into crevices and lines and leave bits of excess white.
+There are two wax options: cerusing wax or paste wax.
+Cerusing wax is a decorative white wax that is designed to get into crevices and lines and leave bits of excess white.
+You can see our Cerused Table Makeover here for an example.
 Cerusing wax will remove some of the orange hue from wood to enhance a piece’s natural look.
 So feel free to try both to see which one you like best for your project.

 This table has been the centerpiece to many celebrations.
-Christmases here with the whole family gathered around the table make my heart happy.
+Plaid Christmas table decorations with the whole family gathered around the table make my heart happy.
 We share our stories and count our blessings and laugh until our ribs hurt.
 I couldn’t be more pleased with the new life this special piece has breathed into it.

 It’s ready for more memories to be shared.
 Happy transforming!